GoogleChrome/web.dev/src/site/content/en/blog/hands-on-portals/index.md

 ## Feedback welcome

-Portals are ready for experimentation in Chrome Canary and via the [origin trial](https://www.chromium.org/blink/origin-trials/portals).
+Portals are ready for experimentation in Chrome 85 and 86 and via the [origin trial](ot).
 Feedback from the community is crucial to the design of new APIs, so please try it out and tell us what you think!
 If you have any feature requests or feedback, please head over to the [WICG GitHub repo](https://github.com/WICG/portals/issues).